 Living Gospel Growth

 All biologists know that growth is one of the properties of living organisms.
-It usually occurs by cell division and multiplication, so that new cells are formed, the body increases in size and learns how to function effectively.
+It usually occurs by cell division and multiplication, so that new cells are formed, the body increases in size and learns how to coordinate its activities so that it functions effectively.
 The template for this behaviour is in the DNA which provides all the messages to tell the new cells how to function.

 The gospel of God's grace is not sterile information but is vibrantly alive.
 It contains the message of salvation which, when grafted into the heart of those who believe it, will reproduce the eternal life of God in a human being.
-Wherever the gospel is explained, those who are hungry for truth will understand it.
-Wherever the seed of God's Word finds receptive soil it will germinate, grow and be fruitful.
-That is what happened at Colosse.
-Epaphras, who had been converted under Paul's ministry in Ephesus, took the message almost 200km east along the trade route, and preached the good news about Jesus there.
-Those who believed were born again by the Holy Spirit.
+Wherever the gospel is explained, those who are hungry for truth will understand it (Acts 20:24).
+Wherever the seed of God's Word finds receptive soil it will germinate, grow and be fruitful (Luke 8:8).
+That is what happened at Colossae.
+Epaphras, who had been converted under Paul's ministry in Ephesus, took the message almost 200km east along the trade route, and preached the good news about Jesus in Colossae.
+Those who believed were born again by the Holy Spirit (Titus 3:5).
 They became the church (ecclesia - the 'called-out ones') and started living differently, because they had received the life of Christ.

-In the same way that parents are excited at the wonder of a new life forming during pregnancy, so the Apostle Paul was excited to see how the gospel had produced the same life-changing effect in Colosse as it did wherever it had been preached.
+In the same way that parents are excited at the wonder of a new life forming during pregnancy, so the Apostle Paul was excited to see how the gospel had produced the same life-changing effect in Colossae as it did wherever it had been preached.
 He commended Epaphras, calling him a 'faithful minister of Christ'.
-All he did was to deliver the message accurately; but its effect was profound, because it contained God's living Word.
+All he did was to deliver the message accurately, persuading people of the need to respond to Jesus.
+But its effect was profound, because it contained God's living Word (1 Peter 1:23).
 And the effect of the Holy Spirit's presence in these people was unmistakable!

 © Dr Paul Adams